StuRinDQB/yiming_z.github.io/_pages/about.md

 2. [April, 2025] I have passed the PhD Qualifying Exam and become a PhD Candidate in Computer Science!

-3. [August, 2024] I moved from Pittsburgh to Connecticut to start my Computer Science PhD student life in University of Connecticut!
+3. [August, 2024] I moved from Pittsburgh to Connecticut to start my Computer Science PhD student life in University of Connecticut under the supervision of Dr. Tingting Yu!

 4. [July, 2024] My paper <a href="https://pubmed.ncbi.nlm.nih.gov/38313267/" target="_blank" rel="noopener">"reguloGPT: Harnessing GPT for Knowledge Graph Construction of Molecular Regulatory Pathways"</a>  has been accepted by IEEE BHI 2024!

 Projects
 ======

-H

-Developed a hospital survey platform from scratch to production using MVC architecture, enabling researchers to create and manage surveys efficiently.
+1. Hospital Survey System.[UPMC Hillman Cancer Center] Developed a hospital survey platform from scratch to production using MVC architecture, enabling researchers to create and manage surveys efficiently.
 • Built an interactive survey editor with React Hooks, TypeScript, and Ant Design, implementing a drag-and-drop feature